 AI integration into gene therapy development and biomanufacturing and other biological disciplines has led to a new field known as Computational Life Sciences.
 What distinguishes this field from more traditional studies is it’s interdisciplinary thinking, cross-functional integration, incorporation of basic biological concepts, bioinformatics, AI/ML, engineering, and high-performance computing principles and theories.

 Enabling technologies, like next-generation sequencing (NGS) and AI-powered image analysis, combined with computational tools that process and analyze the resulting data, has given rise to this field.

-Here is an overview list that continues to grow in scope and utility:
+Here is a brief overview of different disciplines within Computational Life Sciences, which continues to grow in scope and utility:

-- Bioinformatics is a discipline that combines biology, mathematics and computer science to acquire, store, analyze and disseminate complex biological data.2
+- Bioinformatics is a discipline that combines biology, mathematics, and computer science to acquire, store, analyze and disseminate complex biological data.2

 - Computational chemistry uses computational methods and simulation to help solve chemical problems, e.g. engineer enzymes or other proteins to work better.3

 - Computational microscopy combines artificial neural networks with microscopy to capture microscopic images of objects.4

 - Genetics is the study of heredity and the variation of inherited characteristics.5

 - Genomics is the branch of molecular biology concerned with the structure, function, evolution, and mapping of genomes.6